Running Apps Locally

 This article explains how to use the Heroku Local CLI plugin.

 Heroku Local is a command-line tool to run Procfile-backed apps.
-It is installed automatically as part of the Heroku CLI.
+It’s installed automatically as part of the Heroku CLI.
 Heroku Local reads configuration variables from a .env file.
-Heroku Local makes use of node-foreman to accomplish its tasks.
+Heroku Local uses node-foreman to accomplish its tasks.

-To locally start all of the process types that are defined in your Procfile
+To start all the process types defined in your Procfile

 $ heroku local